Invest in mojoh

 1

-Automating ERP migrations, integrations and cutovers where we model the ERP solution, map to and from source systems and enterprise apps, and print migration, integration and test flows from those mappings as shared SI memory captured as ERP information models, mappings and flows you own, not your SI.
+You begin in a real ERP programme: migrations, integrations and cutovers. mojoh models the ERP solution, maps to and from source systems and enterprise apps, and prints migration, integration and test code from those mappings.
+That shared SI memory lives in mojoh as reusable enterprise knowledge instead of disappearing into decks and spreadsheets.

 2